-This Dairy Free Easy Fruit Cake Recipe comes together very quickly and is bursting with festive flavours we all love during this time of the year.
+This healthy, dairy free fruit cake traybake comes together very quickly and is bursting with festive flavours we all love during this time of the year.

-This Dairy Free Easy Fruit Cake Recipe combines traditional festive flavours and is a much simplified, quicker version of traditional fruit cake.
+This easy healthy fruit cake traybake combines traditional festive flavours and is a much simplified, quicker version of traditional fruit cake.
 And even though it is made with lots of sweet dried fruit and brandy (quite a bit of it too!) it is still light and fluffy.
 Ideal to enjoy with Christmas coffee.

 Start by beating the eggs with sugar and oil until fluffy.
 Then pour in the fruit, the remaining orange juice, nuts and stir.
 Combine with the dry ingredients, stir and pour the batter into your cake tin.
 Bake for 30 minutes.

-Whist the cake is in the oven make the quick and simple zesty icing.
-Then once the cake has cooled drizzle the icing over the cake and serve!
+Whist the cake is in the oven make the quick and simple zesty icing by combining the icing (powdered) sugar with either lemon or orange juice.
+Then once the cake has cooled drizzle over the icing and serve!

-You might also like this Polish Gingerbread Loaf Cake (Piernik) Recipe, where I’ve used the same icing.
+You might also like this Polish Gingerbread Loaf Cake (Piernik) Recipe, where I’ve used the same icing (as well as oil instead of butter).

-Try to soak the fruit in brandy and orange juice for at least 4 hours, ideally overnight.
+Try to soak the fruit for at least 4 hours, ideally overnight.
 They’ll be soft and moist and practically melt in your mouth (especially if you serve this cake when it’s still a little warm).
-If you prefer not to use alcohol simply add a little more orange juice.

 More festive dessert ideas